 Hume Park, located in the City of New Westminster, draws thousands of kids to its play spaces every summer.
 The City recently upgraded their water park to include Landsafe pour in place rubber safety surfacing and unique Architecturally designed play elements, such a flat top mounds and half circle cliff-like structures.
 The colour blocking effect achieved through the use of blue, red and black...
 Learn More

 New life has been given to Lions Park in Port Coquitlam.
 Previously enjoyed and loved by the community as a unique tire park, residents of the area were hoping that the tires would remain as a play element in the revitalized park.
 Van Der Zalm and Associates repurposed the tires in their unique design as planters, and...
 Learn More

 King George Park in Richmond is enjoying a new playground thanks to the vision and fund raising efforts of a parent in the community as well as the generosity of the City of Richmond.
 This park is unique in its design, as a rubber mounded platform was added beside the slide to offer wheelchair and caregiver accessibility. ...
 Learn More

 The children who will be attending this VSOCC (Vancouver Society of Children’s Centre’s) run childcare will be thrilled to explore this rooftop playground.
 The Childcare is located in a new building on Manitoba Street in Vancouver.
-Marathon surfaces installed Landsafe pour in place recycled rubber safety surfacing in 100% colour in shades of...
+Marathon surfaces installed Landsafe pour in place recycled rubber safety surfacing in 100% colour in shades of blue...
 Learn More